yum-food/yapBox/README.md

 A black box for your yapping.

 This app records your mic.
 It uses silero-vad to split audio into contiguous segments of speech, and saves them to disk as .wav files.
-Metadata is saved to a corresponding .yaml file.

 What's a black box?
 Wikipedia says this:
 ```